Vincit/objection.js/doc/includes/API.md

 This method is meant for updating _whole_ objects with all required properties.
 If you want to update a subset of properties use the [`patch`](#patch) method.

 NOTE: The return value of the query will be the number of affected rows.
-If you want the updated row as a result, you may want to use the [`updateAndFetchById`](#updateandfetchbyid) method or *take a look at [this recipe](#postgresql-returning-tricks) if you're using Postgres*
+If you want to update a single row and retrieve the updated row as a result, you may want to use the [`updateAndFetchById`](#updateandfetchbyid) method or *take a look at [this recipe](#postgresql-returning-tricks) if you're using Postgres*.

 ##### Arguments